Avvallack/outliers/README.md

 # Outliers
 basic outlier detection algorithms usage

-This models based on the data from: https://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/literature/ALOI/
+This models are based on the data from: https://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/literature/ALOI/

 Has been implemented two opportunities to detect outliers:
 - Supervised approach with knn, logistic regression, svm and boosting algorithms